Virginia Tech® home

 In 2017, the American Association for the Advancement of Science (AAAS) launched a new service called SciLine.
 SciLine connects scientists to journalists and other communicators and provides accessible summaries of newsworthy scientific advances.

 In 2012, the National Academy of Sciences (NAS) hosted a colloquium titled "The Science of Science Communication."
-A second colloquium on the same topic was held the following year.
 In 2017, the NAS published "Communicating Science Effectively: A Research Agenda."
-Another colloquium, "Advancing the Science and Practice of Science Communication: Misinformation About Science in the Public Sphere," was held in April of 2019.
+The NAS also operates a Standing Committee for Advancing Science Communication.

 The Science and Entertainment Exchange, a project launched by the National Academy of Sciences (NAS), matches scientists with film and television directors and producers to provide information and guidance during screenwriting and production.